Nor-darkstar/PhotoGimpainter/README.md

 ### <img src="https://skillicons.dev/icons?i=linux" width="40" height="30" /> Linux

-In order to install the newest version of PhotoGIMP on your Linux operating system, just follow this simple steps:
+In order to install the PhotoGimpainter on your Linux operating system, just follow this simple steps:

 1. Make sure you already have GIMP installed
 2. **Start and quit GIMP after you installed before you continue!**